xiaowuc2/DSA-UEMK/README.md

 ### [Week-3](https://github.com/xiaowuc2/DSA-UEMK/tree/master/Week-3)

 **`Python` `basics`**
  1. Python program to get the volume of a sphere with radius 6.
 Take pi=3.14
  2. even or odd
  3. area of a circle
  4. height of a triangle and compute the area
  5. subtract the smaller number from the larger number
  6. Take the name, age and address as user input
  7. Write a Python program to solve (x + y) * (x + y)
  8. convert seconds to day, hour, minutes and second
  9. Sort three integers using conditional statements

 ### [Week-4](https://github.com/xiaowuc2/DSA-UEMK/tree/master/Week-4)

 **`Python` `mid-level`**
  1. Take a number n as input and print the sum of all n natural numbers using for loop
  2. Take a number n as input and check whether it is palindrome or not
  3. Take a number n as user input.
 Find its square root
  4. Print the numbers that are divisible by both 3 and 7 in the range 1 to n. take n as user input
  5. Print the factorial of n.
 Take n as user input
  6. Armstrong or not
  8. prime or not
  9. print all factors

 ### [Week-5](https://github.com/xiaowuc2/DSA-UEMK/tree/master/Week-5)

  1. You have set of numbers stores in a linked list.
 Take another number n as user input and insert the element in a position in the linked list. the position of insetion is also given by the user
  2. Take a linked list as user input.
 Copy all the unique elements from that linked list into another new linked list
  3. Add two given polynomil using linked list
-Create 3.
-Add two given polynomil using linked list
  4. Multiply two given polynomial using linked list
  5. You have a set of numbers stored in a linked list.
 Find the sum of all numbers in even positions in a linked list
  6. You have a set of elements stored in a linked lsit.
 Delete all the odd numbers from the linked list
  7. You have two linked lists given.
 Merge them into a single list
  8. Sort the list using bubble sort

 ### [Week-6](https://github.com/xiaowuc2/DSA-UEMK/tree/master/Week-6)